skyler-ferrante/Sudoku-Solver/Readme.md

 # Sudoku Solver
 A simple sudoku solver in C

-This is a naive solution, and is therefore horribly inefficient
+This is a naive solution, and is therefore horribly inefficient.

 To compile